 Jesus is God's Son.
 He had always lived in heaven with God until about 2000 years ago.
 At that time, He was born as a baby on earth.
 God sent Him here to carry out a special mission.
-His plan made a way for our sins to be removed so that God forgives us, and inside of us, can make us new people who love Him back and follow Him with our whole hearts.
-He is so good!
+His plan made a way for our sins to be removed so that we could be adopted into God's family.

 Here's how the plan worked: Jesus grew up without ever sinning.
 Since Jesus is perfect, He's the only one who could take the punishment for our sins.
-He took our big punishment so we didn't have to be punished by God!
-Jesus did this by dying on a cross, and after three days, He came back to life.
-This showed that He was more powerful than sin and death.
+He did this by dying on a cross, and after three days, He came back to life.
+This showed that He had power over sin and death.
 (Later on, He went back up to heaven to live with God again.)
-Jesus gave His life as a gift to us so that our sins could be removed and we could be close to God again.
+Jesus gave His life as a gift to us so that our sins could be removed and we could be adopted into God's family.